brassgolem-25/ShowHub/readme.md

   - PostgreSQL: For transactional data, including user bookings and payment records.
   - MongoDB: For storing movie and event data with flexible schemas.
   - Redis: For caching and quick access to frequently searched or accessed data.
+  - OpenSearch: For fast search functionality to find top movies in the search bar.
+- **ETL Process**: Load theater data from an external source, with movie information and locations.
 - **Responsive Angular UI**: A smooth and modern user interface for enhanced user experience.

 ---